xdmushui/partner-center-sdk/develop/purchase-partner-center-azure-reserved-vm-instances.md

 -   Partner Center

 How to purchase Partner Center Azure Reserved VM instances.
-To purchase a Partner Center Azure reserved instance, you must have one or more deployed Cloud Solution Provider (CSP) Azure PayG (Pay-As-You-Go)subscriptions.
-If you do not have a CSP Azure PayG subscription, use these basic steps to purchase one:
+To purchase a Partner Center Azure reserved instance, you must have one or more deployed Cloud Solution Provider (CSP) Azure subscriptions.
+If you do not have a CSP Azure subscription, use these basic steps to purchase one:
 -   Get a list of offers for a market.
--   Create an order for an Azure PayG subscription.
+-   Create an order for an CSP Azure subscription.
 -   Submit your order.
 -   Make sure your order is fulfilled.